 Interesting Facts About Victorian Child Labor

 There were laws that were passed over a period of several decades that slightly improved the working conditions and treatment of children.
+But change in this area was slow, as children were seen as a cheap, necessary resource in the wheels of production.
 It wasn’t until people like Lord Shaftesbury and Thomas Agnew took action that true change took place.

 Victorian Child Labor was prevalent in the Victorian Era.
 Here is a list of several types of jobs that children did.